JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/compute.md

 Here, we will consider different scenarios, namely how we deal with different input cubes and how to specify the output ones.
 We will illustrate this with the following test example and the subsequent function definitions.

 ````@example outdims
+using YAXArrays
-using YAXArrays: YAXArrays as YAX, YAXArrays, Dates
+using YAXArrays: YAXArrays as YAX
+using Dates
 using Zarr
 using Random